 The main deadlift variations are:

-In addition to the deadlift you could use kettlebell swings or the Goodmorning as ably demonstrated by my friend Polly below, follow her on Instagram.
+In addition to the deadlift you could use kettlebell swings or the Good Morning, as demonstrated by the 'Buff Dudes' here.

 If the deadlift is a hip hinge pattern, the squat is a knee flexion exercise.
 The squat is probably a little more familiar to most people.
 I mean, we literally do it multiple times per day getting in and out of chairs and the day after a dodgy pizza (sorry but nothing gives me the trots like a Pizza Hut deep pan).